 NGF TOP 100 BUSINESSES IN GOLF

-Under Armour in 2018 introduced its new golf-specific eyewear, the UA Tuned golf lenses that are designed to provide heightened contrast and improved depth perception.
+Under Armour in 2018 introduced a new golf-specific eyewear, the UA Tuned golf lenses that are designed to provide heightened contrast and improved depth perception.
 Light-filtering characteristics improve visual performance, while the lens also features a deep rose tint to help better read greens, gauge distances and detect nuances in the terrain.

-Under Armour signed Spieth at the age 19, before he had any status on the PGA Tour, and it’s a move that has certainly paid off.
+Under Armour signed Spieth at the age 19, before he had any status on the PGA Tour, and it’s a move that has most certainly paid off.

 Spieth has only ever worn Under Armour during his PGA Tour career, helping to elevate the Baltimore-based brand in a similar (albeit lesser) fashion to Tiger Woods and Nike in the late 1990s when that company pushed its way into the apparel space.